At a glance

 You can refuse to comply with a request for rectification if the request is manifestly unfounded or excessive, taking into account whether the request is repetitive in nature.

 If you consider that a request is manifestly unfounded or excessive you can:

 - request a "reasonable fee" to deal with the request; or

 In either case you will need to justify your decision.

 You should base the reasonable fee on the administrative costs of complying with the request.
 If you decide to charge a fee you should contact the individual without undue delay and within one month.
 You do not need to comply with the request until you have received the fee.

-There are other proposed exemptions from the right to rectification that are contained in the draft DP Bill.
-As proposed, these exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
-Once the DP Bill is finalised, we will update our guidance accordingly, and provide further detail on the application of these exemptions.
+There are other exemptions from the right to rectification contained in the DPA 2018.
+These exemptions will apply in certain circumstances, broadly associated with why you are processing the data.
+We will provide guidance on the application of these exemptions in due course.

 What should we do if we refuse to comply with a request for rectification?